HearingTechnology/Verhulstetal2018Model/README.md

    6.1 RUNNING A SINGLE SIMULATION: ExampleSimulation.py
    This script provides a simple interface to run a single model2018 simulation with a RAM (Rectangular Amplitude Modulation) stimulus.
    It automatically generates the RAM stimulus, loads a poles profile, runs the model, calculates the EFR (Envelope Following Response), and displays/saves the results.

+   Usage:
-Usage: python ExampleSimulation.py
+   python ExampleSimulation.py

-   The script can be configured with different parameters:
-   - carrier_freq: Carrier frequency for RAM stimulus (default: 4000 Hz)
-   - poles_profile: Name of poles profile folder in ./Poles/ directory (default: 'Flat00')
-   - show_plots: Whether to show plots (default: True)
-   - save_results: Whether to save results to MAT files (default: True)

    Note: While the script uses RAM stimuli by default (generated via get_RAM_stims.py), any stimulus the user chooses can be used by modifying the script to load or generate custom stimuli.

    6.2 ANALYZING A SIMULATION: ExampleAnalysis.py
    This script provides a simple analysis interface for a single simulation output.
-It loads the model output and creates comprehensive plots showing:
+It loads the model output and creates comprehensive plots.
-   - Otoacoustic emissions (OAE) in time and frequency domain
-   - Basilar membrane velocity (v_bm) and inner hair cell responses (V_IHC)
-   - Single unit responses (HSR, MSR, LSR fibers)
-   - Population responses (AN, CN, IC)
-   - ABR waves (W1, W3, W5) and EFR

    Usage:
    python ExampleAnalysis.py